rainforestapp/rainforest-integrations/README.md

 Rainforest will post events to this endpoint (see below for details and the format).

+`GET /events`
+Return a list of schema for all supported events.

 `GET /integrations/:key`
 Return the schema of settings for a particular integration (see below for the format).